ORazB/ORazB/README.md

 - System Design

 ### ⚡ Fun Facts
-- My favorite game is **Honkai: Star Rail**, as you can see from my SilverWolf profile picture
+- My favorite game is **Honkai: Star Rail**, as you can probably tell from my Silver Wolf profile picture and the image above
-- Used to be a Roblox Developer during middle school (Learnt 3D modeling with Blender during this time and fundamental of programming)
+- Used to be a Roblox developer during middle school (learned 3D modeling with Blender and the fundamentals of programming)